foretspaisibles/bsdowl/doc/LaTeXDocument.md

 ...
 ```

-If your manuscript has no error, you end up with the following
+If our manuscript has no error, we end up with the following
-_object files_ in your working directory:
+_object files_ in our working directory:

 ```console
 % ls